-- (I) Points to consider when conducting in-person classes - ✓ When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - ☑ Create your time schedule so that you do not have too much free time between classes. - ☑ If there are classes that can be taken after the fall semester of 2021, take this into account when registering for classes. - ✓ For the spring semester of 2021, we will consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety for in-person classes (including family members living together).
-Check the notifications from your department or graduate school for details. - ☑ In principle, in-person classes are conducted for foreign language courses (English and first language study), experiments, practical training, practical skills, and exercises. - ✓ All general education subjects (excluding foreign languages and health sports) are taught remotely, but some of these are taught face-to-face. - ✓ For experiments, practical training, practical skills, and exercises, follow the instructions of the teachers and faculty members, such as wiping and disinfecting items shared by multiple persons (tools and equipment). - ✓ When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ✓ For the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ✓ With regard to absence from classes in the case of infection with COVID-19 for the spring semester of 2021, students will be treated as having not been absent from classes if they fall any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (7 III, 7 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading
+- (I) Points to consider when conducting in-person classes - ✓ When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - ☑ Create your time schedule so that you do not have too much free time between classes. - ☑For the fall semester of FY2021, as was the case in the spring semester, we will consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety towards in-person classes (including family members living together).
+Check the notifications from your department or graduate school for details. - ☑ In principle, experiments, practical exercises, field studies, practicums, etc. will be conducted as in-person classes. - All courses at the university (excluding health and sports classes) are in principle taught remotely, but there are some that taught are taught in-person. - ✓ For experiments, practical training, practical skills, and exercises, follow the instructions of the teachers and faculty members, such as wiping and disinfecting items shared by multiple persons (tools and equipment). - ✓ When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ✓ For the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ☑With regards to absences from classes for those infected with COVID-19, for the fall semester of FY2021, as was the case in the spring semester, students will be considered not absent from classes if they fall under any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (7 III, 7 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading - ✓ With regards to absences from classes for the purpose of obtaining the coronavirus vaccine, if students need to be absent on the day of the vaccination and the following day, these students will be considered not absent from classes as long as they take the necessary procedures.
+Furthermore, if students need to be absent two or more days after the vaccine, they should consult the person in charge of school affairs for their affiliated department.